 Local benefit taxes.
 Generally, you cannot deduct charges for local benefits that increase the value of your property, such as charges for putting in streets, sidewalks, or water and sewer systems.
 These charges are nondepreciable capital expenditures.
-You must add them to the basis of your property.
-You can deduct local benefit taxes if they are for maintaining, repairing, or paying interest charges for the benefits.
+You must add them to the uct local , repairenefits.